isomerpages/scamshield/pages/terms-of-use.md

 2. You agree that you will not, directly or indirectly — <br>
     (a) modify, reverse-engineer, decompile, adapt, publish, redistribute or interfere with or intercept any transaction which is part of ScamShield; <br>
-    (b) use ScamShield for any commercial purpose or for the benefit of any third party (save where authorised by NCPC), including renting, selling, leasing or directly or indirectly charging others for the use of ScamShield;
+    (b) use ScamShield for any commercial purpose or for the benefit of any third party (save where authorised by NCPC), including renting, selling, leasing or directly or indirectly charging others for the use of ScamShield; <br>
-    (c) remove, circumvent, impair, bypass, disable or otherwise interfere with any feature of ScamShield;
+    (c) remove, circumvent, impair, bypass, disable or otherwise interfere with any feature of ScamShield; <br>
     (d) access, submit or use any data that is not yours, or which you are not validly authorised to access, submit or use; <br>
     (e) misrepresent or make false or misleading claims regarding ScamShield; <br>
-    (f) use ScamShield for any illegal activity, unlawful purpose, or purposes prohibited by these Terms or in breach of these Terms;
+    (f) use ScamShield for any illegal activity, unlawful purpose, or purposes prohibited by these Terms or in breach of these Terms; <br>
     (g) use any device, software, exploits, or routine, including any virus, Trojan horse, worm, time bomb, robot, spider, data-mining or data scraping tool or cancel bot intended to damage or interfere with the proper operation of ScamShield or to intercept or expropriate any data from ScamShield; <br>
     (h) use ScamShield in any manner that could damage, disrupt, disable, overburden, or impair the operation of ScamShield or interfere with any person&#39;s use of ScamShield; <br>
     (i) while using ScamShield, upload, post or transmit any material of any type that —